sjs-code-foundry/car-servicing/README.md

 ### v0.4.2-alpha
 #### Aesthetics
 - [x] Scale car image appropriately across devices in landscape mode (keep it in the menu bar!)
-- [ ] Implement more margin so that UI doesn't feel so cramped
+- [x] Centralise date entry field
 - [ ] Adjust new additions so that they scale up from small mobile devices
-- [x] Centralise date entry field
 #### JS Functions
 - [x] Reimplement orderBy queries based on success with shopping list app
 - [x] Calculate time elapsed and miles travelled since first entry, with average miles per week